Rahul-Ghatge-au50/Video-Sharing/README.md

 #TAKE PULL FROM THE REPOSITORY

-#Backend Part
+# Backend Part
 1) cd to server
-2) npm install for the dependencys
+2) npm install for the dependences
 3) npm start to start

 # Frontend Part
 1) cd to client
-2) npm install
+2) npm install for the dependences
 3) npm run dev to start